Doctor, Heal Thy Wounded Inner Child

 That voice in your head (that you think is you) causes most of your problems.

-Right, I know.
-It blows your mind the first time you hear it, but if you are ready for the message: you are not the voice inside your head.
+Are you ready for the message: you are not the voice inside your head?

 Become free from your past; be brave and face the deeper reasons behind your suffering.
 Meet your inner child.